Breastfeeding is truly a journey.

 You might have a specific date in mind to wean from breastfeeding.
 Maybe when your baby turns 1 year old you thought about quitting so you can switch over to the cute bras again!

 It helps to cut out one nursing session at a time and then allow a few weeks to go by for your baby to get used to it.
-Then you can drop another one.
+Then drop another one.

 Most children will self-wean on their own and daily breastfeeding sessions will become less frequent over a period of months.